Leuggelbach railway station

 Leuggelbach railway station is a railway station in the municipality of Glarus Süd in the Swiss canton of Glarus.
 It takes its name from the nearby village of Leuggelbach.
 The station is situated on the Weesen to Linthal railway line, and served by the hourly Zürich S-Bahn service S25 between Zurich and Linthal.

+Services

+As of the December 2023 timetable change the following services call at Leuggelbach: